 It was interesting to note the common desire to increase harmonization of pharmaceutical standards across the globe.
 Sponsors and company representatives frequently discussed the challenges of meeting changing regulatory requirements, and preparing for updates that are coming but not yet officially endorsed.

 Industry meetings like the DIA offer a great opportunity to spend time with leaders in this industry and learn about best practices and innovative new approaches.
-I look forward to attending and speaking at future events, to continue to share insights to advance discoveries in life sciences.
+I look forward to attending future events, to continue to share insights to advance discoveries in life sciences research and development.